 - Turn onto a lightly floured surface; divide in half.
 Shape into loaves.
 Place in two greased 8x4-in. loaf pans.
 Cover with kitchen towels; let rise in a warm place until almost doubled, about 1 hour.
 Preheat oven to 400°.

 - Brush tops with milk.
 Sprinkle with oats.
-Bake 30-40 minutes or until golden brown.
+Bake until golden brown, 30-40 minutes.
 Remove from pans to wire racks; cool completely.
-Yield: 2 loaves (12 slices each).

 Nutrition Facts1 slice: 125 calories, 1g fat (0 saturated fat), 0 cholesterol, 101mg sodium, 27g carbohydrate (5g sugars, 4g fiber), 4g protein.

 Originally published as Cape Cod Bay Brown Bread in Holiday & Celebrations Cookbook 2017